 In 2017 we stayed at the Arctic Comfort Hotel, a smaller hotel where the staff were really friendly.
 Breakfast was extra and cost around £16 per person each day, but this is a typical price for Icelandic hotels!
 Luckily our bedroom came with a fridge, so we stocked up on Skyr and other bits and that sorted out our breakfast.
 It was a bit of a trek into the city centre though, further exacerbated by heavy snow which was its only drawback.

-On our last couple of visits visit we used Airbnb and on both occasions our accomodation was great and centrally located, we rarely saw any other residents so we had the place to ourselves, a home from home.
+On our last few of visits visit we have chosen to use Airbnb and on every occasion our accomodation was great and centrally located, a home from home.

 What to wear ?